Western use of the swastika in the early 20th century: Background

-The aviator Matilde Moisant wearing a swastika square medallion in 1912.
-The symbol was popular as a good luck charm with early aviators.
+American pioneer aviator Matilde Josephine Moisant wearing a swastika medallion on her uniform in 1912.
+The symbol was popular as a good-luck charm with early aviators.

 The discovery of the Indo-European language group in the 1790s led to a great effort by European archaeologists to link the pre-history of European people to the hypothesised ancient "Aryans" (variously referring to the Indo-Iranians or the Proto-Indo-Europeans).

-Following his discovery of objects bearing the swastika square in the ruins of Troy, Heinrich Schliemann consulted two leading Sanskrit scholars of the day, Emile Burnouf and Max Müller.
-Schliemann concluded that the Swastika square was a specifically Indo-European symbol, and associated it with the ancient migrations of Proto-Indo-Europeans.
-He connected it with similar shapes found on ancient pots in Germany, and theorised that the swastika square was a "significant religious symbol of our remote ancestors", linking Germanic, Greek and Indo-Iranian cultures.
-Later discoveries of the motif among the remains of the Hittites and of ancient Iran seemed to confirm this theory, but the symbol was also known for its use by indigenous American Indians as well as Eastern cultures.
+Following his discovery of objects bearing the swastika square in the ruins of the Greek city of Troy, German archaeologist Heinrich Schliemann consulted two leading Sanskrit scholars of the day: French linguist Émile-Louis Burnouf and German-British linguist Friedrich Max Müller.
+Schliemann concluded that the swastika square was a specifically Indo-European symbol, and associated it with the ancient Proto-Indo-European migrations.
+He connected it with similar shapes found on ancient pots in Germany, and theorised that the swastika square was a "significant religious symbol of our remote ancestors"—linking Germanic, Greek, and Indo-Iranian cultures.
+Later discoveries of the motif among the remains of the Hittites and of ancient Iran seemed to confirm this theory, but the symbol was also known for its use by indigenous Americans as well as other unrelated Eastern cultures.

-The word "swastika" was absorbed into English in the late 19th century.
+The originally Sanskrit word "swastika" was absorbed into English in the late 19th century.

 By the early 20th century it was used worldwide and was regarded as a symbol of good luck.
 The swastika's worldwide use was well documented in an 1894 publication by the Smithsonian.
 The symbol appeared in many popular, non-political Western designs from the 1880s to the 1920s, with occasional use continuing into the 1930s.

-Western use of the motif was subverted in the early 20th century after it was adopted as the emblem of the Nazi Party.
-The swastika was used as a conveniently eye-catching symbol to emphasise the so-called Aryan-German correspondence and instill racial pride.
-Since World War II, most Westerners have known the swastika as a Nazi symbol, leading to confusion about its sacred religious and historical status.
+Western use of the motif was subverted in the early 20th century after it was adopted by the Nazi Party and displayed on the contemporary flag of Germany.
+The swastika was used as a conveniently eye-catching symbol to emphasise the so-called Aryan–German correspondence and instill racial pride.
+Since World War II, most Westerners have known the swastika almost exclusively as a Nazi symbol, leading to confusion about its sacred religious and historical status in Asia and parts of Europe.